 Acoustic Palette Tent | Music and Art – unplugged expression!

-An Atlanta native, Kelly Hill Hall has been playing music for more than 20 years in and around the Atlanta area as well as some neighboring states.
-His style is Americana mixed with a bit of reggae flare, covers and original music.
+Kelly Hill Hall is honored to be a part of the Decatur Arts Festival for his fifth year.
+An Atlanta native, Kelly has been playing music for over 20 years in and around the Atlanta area as well as some neighboring states.
+His style when playing the Acoustic Palate is Americana mixed with a bit of reggae flare, covers and original music.
 Accompanying Kelly will be the phenomenal percussionist, Romley Leon Hardy; and on the bass, Scott “the Birdman” Tart.
 This trio loves to jam and that is exactly what they will do.

 Brian Revels is probably most recognized as the brazen voice behind Atlanta, Georgia’s, City Mouse, a bourbon-barreled version of an Avett Brother’s tribute with its own unique canon of songs.
 If you know him, you might also tend to picture him holding a banjo.
 But, long before the birth of this rowdy band of folk-singers, he has been scribbling lyrics on scrap paper restaurant order pads, receipts, check stubs and picking a well-loved 6-string confidante.